akinwilson/heed/README.md

 ### Building deployment container

-To Build the image locally run:
+To Build the image locally run: THIS IS CURRENTLY FAILING: [SEE HERE]https://stackoverflow.com/questions/79325937/audio-stream-how-to-decode-opus-format-being-streamed-from-browser-to-server)
 `docker build . -f deploy/Dockerfile.tensorrt -t serve:latest`

 To deploy the image and test the endpoint, run: